Why is Lao hand-weaving special?

 The company was set up in 2004 with a challenge to preserve these ancient weaving skills by producing consistent, high-quality fabric and thus bring regular sustenance to the artisans.
 The company would weave traditional designs using the finest silk threads available on the market and adapt those designs to the modern world of the 21st Century, while maintaining the unique spiritual feel of the fabric.

-Soie de Lune’s silk became popular with the world’s top interior designers who drove style and color to match their exquisite projects, mainly in the Americas and Europe.
+Soie de Lune’s silk became popular with the world’s top interior designers who worked together with us, developing the style and color to match their exquisite projects, mainly in the Americas and Europe.
 The company expanded its range of yarns and designs, sourcing fancy Italian silks, linens and wools as well as organic cottons and hemps from Thailand and China.

-The innate qualities of hand-weaving, from its origins, a sustainable and ethical way of making fabric, is harnessed to create special contemporary fabrics, based on the traditions of Lao hand-weaving.
-Soie de Lune also has the means to create color with its modern dyeing facility, the only one in the country and it takes the opportunity to teach and train while on the job.
+The very nature of hand weaving is a sustainable and ethical way of producing fabric.
+It is harnessed to create special contemporary fabrics, based on the traditions of Lao hand-weaving.
+Soie de Lune also has the means to create color with its modern dyeing facility, the only one in the country and it takes the opportunity to teach and train apprentices while on the job.